agibsonsw/AndyEdits/README.md

 and end points for the edit-region.

 ST-API ISSUE:
-An issue when using add_regions(), and relating to colour themes, may arise.
+An issue when using add_regions() with Windows, and relating to colour themes, may arise.
 The gutter icon may not display and the scrollbar and ruler may be poorly rendered.
 Switching to a default theme and back to your chosen theme should resolve this.
 You may also need to close and re-start ST.